TreyPilgrim/CrapsGame/README.md

 - A thought, What if I added a text analyzer?
 In the event of misspelling, it would use an algorithm to detect whats the closest spelt word and inquires about "is this what you meant?"
   - will implement it in the basic "enter 1- easy; 2 - med; 3 - hard" format for now

+7/13/2024

+- Next login, work on PlayerLinkedList and BetLinkedList